 If your original piece of content is developed with splintering in mind, the actual process of turning the post into different fragments is easy and can be done with relatively little time or added cost.
 You can think of it as the marketing version of recycling!

-Most brands assume they don’t have any way of investing in video as part of a low-budget marketing plan.
-However, thanks to the democratization of video content over the past few years, it’s now possible for any brand to invest with minimal financial cost.
+Most brands assume they don’t have any way of investing in video as part of a low-marketing budget marketing plan.
+However, thanks to the democratization of video content over the past few years, it’s now possible for any brand to invest with a minimal financial cost.

-Third, and most importantly, distribution and promotion is entirely in your hands.
-The “story” feature on platforms like Facebook, Instagram, and LinkedIn are very popular.
+Third, and most importantly, distribution and promotion are entirely in your hands.
+The “story” feature on platforms like Facebook, Instagram, and LinkedIn is very popular.
 We’d recommend starting there to gain some quick traction.

 All it takes are two or three 30-second “behind the scenes” videos each day – with an occasional longer-form, edited video – and you’ll see your engagement improve.

 Most businesses want to focus on social media, guest posting, and other highly-visible elements of marketing.
 And while we certainly encourage you to emphasize these aspects using the strategies discussed in this article, you may be surprised to learn that there’s another element that’s statistically proven to generate better results.
 We’re talking about email.